Evolution of posts-from rigid to flexible

 CARBON FIBER-REINFORCED EPOXY RESIN DOWELS

-In France in the year 1988, Duret and Renaud developed a new system which was a carbon fiber-reinforced epoxy resin dowel system (CF) by Duret et al.[6-8] and was first introduced in Europe in the early 1990s.
+In France in the year 1988, Duret and Renaud developed a new system which was a carbon fiber-reinforced epoxy resin dowel system (CF) by Duret et al.[6-8] first introduced in Europe in the early 1990s.
 The carbon fiber-reinforced dowel has been reported to exhibit high fatigue strength, high tensile strength, and a modulus of elasticity similar to dentin.[9,10]

 GLASS FIBER-REINFORCED EPOXY RESIN DOWELS